 Hair mousse might also help speed things up, as it contains alcohol, which evaporates immediately, resulting in a fast chemical dry.
 However, be warned that, based on your hair type, your hair might not react well to it, so be sure to read the fine print before applying it.

-This is also the time to apply your usual hair-care products like oils or serums.
+This is also the time to apply your usual hair-care products like oils such as onion oil or serums.
 Just because you are trying to get your hair to air-dry faster, that doesn’t mean that you have to neglect its routine.
+And if you would want to detoxify it before washing so that all that build-up gets washed away consider using an apple cider vinegar rinse.

 Bask in the Sunrays